Frequently Asked Questions

 How can I help?

 The first and most effective way of supporting the CPO is by making a donation.
-Anything helps our mission of protecting the children of ISKCON, but a monthly Sustaining Supporter allows us to include your donation in our budget.
+Every bit helps our mission of protecting children.
+Becoming a monthly or annual Sustaining Supporter enables us to rely on your contribution in our budget.

-Over the last 25 years, the Child Protection Office has carried out essential services that deeply affect the families, children and communities that constitute ISKCON.
-The reputation and functionality of ISKCON is profoundly affected by the issues this office is meant to handle.
-The faith of devotees around the world and across generations is directly impacted by the ability of the CPO to function as intended.
+Since 1998, the Child Protection Office has carried out essential services that deeply affect families, children and communities that constitute our society.
+The reputation and functionality of any organization is profoundly affected by the issues this office addresses.
+The faith of community members around the world and across generations is directly impacted by the ability of the Child Protection Office to function well.
 Historically, the CPO has been understaffed and underfunded.
-With adequate funding, the CPO can retain qualified, committed individuals to carry out the numerous duties prescribed to this office.
+With adequate funding, the CPO can retain qualified, committed individuals to carry out the numerous services that prevent and stop child abuse from happening.

-The second most effective way to help the CPO is to get informed.
+The second most effective way to help is getting informed yourself.
 Education is essential to stopping abuse.
-The more devotees that are knowledgeable in the recognition of child abuse/neglect, the safer the society is and the more deterrence of abuse is built into the collective consciousness.
-Education leads to cultural shifts that directly decrease abuse and foster healthier relationships.
+The more community members are knowledgeable in the recognition of child abuse/neglect, the safer the society is and the more deterrence of abuse is built into the collective consciousness.
+Education leads to cultural shifts that directly decrease abuse and foster healthier relationships, stronger community, and deeper spiritual progress.

 Why don’t we publish a list of known offenders?